 Recoll is then available from the command line and as an icon in the usual MacPorts applications place.

-You can also easily perform a local repository build with the more up-to-date Portfile from the recoll source tree.
+You can also easily perform a local repository build if the Portfile from the recoll source tree is more recent.
 Look at the recipe, it’s really quite simple.